British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

       (a) the petition lists permissable grounds for recall,

-      (b) the official sought to be recalled has been in office for at least 10 days,
+      (b) the official sought to be recalled has been in office for at least 10 days and has not been subject to an approved petition for recall in the previous 10 days,

       (c) the petition for recall explains in particular its reasons for seeking recall,

-      (d) the petition complies with the form in which the Chief Electoral Officer requires petitions for recall to be submitted, and
+      (d) the petition complies with the form in which the Chief Electoral Officer requires petitions for recall to be submitted

-      (e) the petition appears genuine.
+      (e) the petition appears genuine, and

+      (f) the petition is signed by at least 5 other eligible electors.

 155. The Chief Electoral Officer must, upon approving a petition for recall, publish the petition and begin collecting votes of “approve” and “not approve” as to the question “Do you approve or do you not approve of the petition for recall of (name of official)?” from the residents of British Columbia over a period of 48 hours.
 156. If more residents vote “approve” than "not approve", a recall election is triggered and the Chief Electoral Officer shall issue a writ of election to that effect.